-Further, a top E.P.A. official that some suspect was paid off by Monsanto tried to shut down a federal examination of glyphosate’s harmfulness, and the E.P.A. has been gutted by the Trump administration, with hundreds of honest scientists fired or muzzled because their research on climate change and other issues clashed with the Trump administration’s pro-corporate agenda.
+Further, a top E.P.A. official who was allegedly paid off by Monsanto tried to shut down a federal examination of glyphosate’s harmfulness, The E.P.A. has been gutted by the Trump administration, with hundreds of scientists fired or silenced.

 At the same time that Scotts Miracle-Gro has been aggressively trying to take over the hydroponics industry by buying hydroponics distributors like Sunlight Supply and major hydroponics nutrients companies such as General Hydroponics and Botanicare, it’s also been aggressively marketing Roundup.

 Since 2016, Scotts Miracle-Gro has been spending a lot more money than before on pro-glyphosate propaganda, and has reportedly attempted to silence or discredit Roundup’s critics.